swiftlang/swift-evolution/proposals/0145-package-manager-version-pinning.md

 	* `$ swift package pin Foo` - pins `Foo` at current resolved version.
 	* `$ swift package pin Foo 1.2.3` - pins `Foo` at 1.2.3.
 The specified version should be valid and resolvable.

-  The `--reason` option is an optional argument to document the reason for pinning a dependency.
+  The `--message` option is an optional argument to document the reason for pinning a dependency.
 This could be helpful for user to later remember why a dependency was pinned.
 Example:

-	`$ swift package pin Foo --reason "The patch updates for Foo are really unstable and need screening."`
+	`$ swift package pin Foo --message "The patch updates for Foo are really unstable and need screening."`

   NOTE: When we refer to dependencies in the context of pinning, we are referring to *all* dependencies of a package, i.e. the transitive closure of